aaronbloomfield/ccc/hws/dex/index.md

 #### Number of DEXes

 As far as this assignment is concerned, there will only be *one* DEX for each token cryptocurrency.
-You may have deployed multiple ones to test your code, but for our class trading we will only be using the one DEX that you deploy at the end.
-Specifically, the "official" DEX for a given cryptocurrency is going to be the *most recent one deployed* (this is so the explorer knows which one to use).
+You may have deployed multiple ones to test your code, but for our class trading we will only be using the one DEX that you register with the DEX web page, described below.
 Thus, for this assignment, [arbitrage trading](../../slides/applications.html#/arbitrage) is not possible, since that requires trading between two or more exchanges that exchange the same pairs of tokens.
 Furthermore, we are not going to be implementing [routing](../../slides/applications.html#/routing).

 #### Obtaining a balance

 To get the ether balance of a given account, you just use the `balance` property.
 You may have to cast it as a `address` first, as such: `address(a).balance`.
 This reports the ether balance in wei.
-To get the ERC-20 balance, you call the `balanceOf()` function, which reports it with as many decimals as the ERC-20 contract uses (call `decimals()` to find out how many).
+To get the ERC-20 balance, you call the `balanceOf()` function on the TokenCC contract, which reports it with as many decimals as the ERC-20 contract uses (call `decimals()` to find out how many).

 #### `receive()`